Free Consultation

 9. We believe in continuous improvement and in meeting all the requirements of laws and regulations of government agencies and standards of accreditation organizations.
 We utilize a program improvement plan to ensure the safety, quality, care and competence of the YoungWalkers, Shadows and TrailWalker staff.

-This was written by founders Larry Olsen and Ezekiel Sanchez to explain the differences between ANASAZI Foundation and the handful of other wilderness therapy programs which existed at the time.
+This was written by founders Larry Olsen and Ezekiel Sanchez to explain the differences between Anasazi Foundation and the handful of other wilderness therapy programs which existed at the time.